 The Catholic Church has not set itself against science, nor does it subscribe to every whim of the scientific community.
 The Church is quick to applaud the scientific community when it does something great for humanity, like cure a disease.
 However, the Church will stand against scientists who violate fundamental moral principles on such things as embryonic stem cell experimentation, which is the barbaric practice of experimenting on little five day-old humans.

 The big question that the Catholic Church asks when examining a scientific theory is "does it contradict Scripture?" which is infallible.
 This question is sometimes a lot more complicated than it first appears, which is what we found out with Galileo.
+Any Catholic theory must adhere to the following Dogmas:

 Investigation about the age of the earth is not about Evolution or Darwinism